 In 2009, I was asked to join the team of examiners for ST6, the Actuarial Profession’s derivative exam.
 I served on the team for five years, contributing about 40% of the exam questions for the 2010-14 sittings.
 As well as setting exams the team was responsible for updating course material when this was thought to be necessary: I updated all the course material on securitisations.

 With the FSA and PRA (2010-14) derivative-related issues would occasionally arise, e.g. discussing firms’ use of derivatives, reviewing market consistent numbers in Pillar 2 balance sheets, needing to understand a bulk annuity provider’s use of swaps (and their impact on the valuation interest rate).

-While contracting with Pension Insurance Corporation (late 2015) I reviewed the methodologies and assumptions underlying the mark to model valuation of certain unlisted assets.
+As a contractor, I reviewed the methodologies and assumptions used by a bulk annuity provider within their mark to model valuations of certain unlisted assets.
 These included a bond with LPI linked coupons and a number of bonds where the issuer had the option to repay at specified prices.
 An understanding of derivative pricing was essential within the review.